-All dSLR camera trap equipment will be provided for you (two students per camera trap).
+All dSLR camera trap equipment will be provided for you.
 Please feel free to bring your own SLR camera and lenses as there will be lots of wildlife to photograph during the workshop.
 If you would like to bring your own dSLR camera trap to the workshop, please feel free to do so.
 If you want to build your own camera trap before the workshop begins and have questions, please reach out to the instructors.

-Food: Will be provided to you at Cocobolo Field Station, but you are on your own in Panama City.
+Food: Will be provided to you on location.

-Transportation: Is covered to and from Cocobolo Field Station.
+Transportation: Is covered to and from field site.

 Physical Requirements: Reasonably fit.
-The environment in Cocobolo is humid and the jungle is made of uneven terrain.
+The environment is made of uneven terrain.

-What’s included in the price: Panama City accommodations, all transport to Cocobolo Field Station, lodging at Cocobolo Field Station, three meals per day while at Cocobolo Field station, tuition, use of field equipment and camera trapping equipment.
+What’s included in the price: Local accommodations, transport to local field site, three meals per day while on site, tuition, use of field equipment and camera trapping equipment.

-What’s not included in the price: Flights and other travel to and from Panama City, transport for pick-up and drop off from Panama City airport, meals in Panama City, personal snacks, and anything not listed in the “What’s included in the price” list above.
+What’s not included in the price: Flights and other travel to and from Albany, NY, personal snacks, and anything not listed in the “What’s included in the price” list above.